-Construction Metals is a basic course that develops skills in metalworking and welding.
-Students will learn how to safely operate oxy-acetylene welders, Arc welding in AC and DC modes, MIG (wire) welding in both steel and aluminum, resistance welding, metal measuring and cutting.
-These skills are used extensively in construction and manufacturing, and students will gain further opportunities for learning from field trips to area manufacturers.
-Students will improve writing skills by reporting on these trips.
-A project may be built after basic skills are learned.
+Intro to Metals is a basic course that develops skills in metalworking and welding.
+Students will learn how to safely operate oxy-acetylene torch and welder, Arc welding in AC and DC modes, MIG (wire) welding, SMAW (stick) welding, Tig welding, and plasma cutting.
+These skills are used extensively in construction and manufacturing, and students will gain further opportunities for learning from field trips and zoom meetings.
+A project will be built after basic skills are learned.